 Today I’m honored to have a returning guest blogger.
 The talented Lindsey, of Lovely Day Strategy, is here to share with us her wisdom on the best practices for networking with wedding vendors.
 She wrote a fantastic post a few months back called “3 Ways To Elevate Your Wedding Planner Business“—be sure to check it out.
 Lindsey is the go-to marketing and business strategist for wedding planners who want to be fully booked with wonderful clients.
 Her work is featured on CNN.com, Style Me Pretty, Brides, The Knot Yours Truly book, and more.

 Networking with Wedding Vendors

 What do you think of when you hear the word networking?
-Well, for many people when they hear the word networking they think of attending mixers with a bunch of people they don’t know, a few people they want to meet and an even smaller group of people they would be super excited to work with on a wedding.
-I can’t think of many people that love attending these events after a long day of work and having to put in the energy to get to know complete strangers that you may or may not work with again.
+Well, for many people when they hear the word networking, they think of attending mixers with a bunch of people they don’t know, a few people they want to meet, and an even smaller group of people they would be super excited to work with on a wedding.
+I can’t think of many people that love attending these events after a long day of work and having to put in the energy to get to know complete strangers that they may or may not work with again.